Skip to main content

 Current Status: Sustain

 As a licensed accounting and auditing association recognized by the Kosovo Council for Financial Reporting (KCFR), SCAAK is responsible for the investigation and discipline (I&D) of its membership under the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 and must report on its findings and disciplinary procedures for auditors regularly to the KCFR.
-The KCFR, in turn, is the entity responsible for carrying out the I&D of licensed associations, audit firms, and statutory auditors.
-SCAAK reports to be closely cooperating with KCFR on enhancing the I&D system in the jurisdiction, including providing technical advice and input to the development of secondary regulations following the adoption of the new law in 2019.
+Under the KCFR Administrative Instruction No. 01/2022 on the Investigation and Discipline Procedures, the Commission for Investigation and Discipline of KCFR conducts investigations, and subsequently disciplines licensed associations, audit firms, and statutory auditors.

-SCAAK has established an Investigation and Disciplinary Committee tasked with developing procedures, imposing disciplinary measures, and liaising with the KCFR.
-According to the Statute of SCAAK, the Council reviews all regulations and procedures on annual basis.
-The Committee cooperates closely with other committees within SCAAK and the main goal of this cooperation is to ensure that its members, while performing their professional tasks, are showing professional values and offering assurance of their delivered services.
+The Committee cooperates closely with other committees within SCAAK, and the main goal of this cooperation is to ensure that its members, while performing their professional tasks, are showing professional values and offering assurance of their delivered services.
 The Committee ensures that members are informed about recent updates of the Code of Ethics through CPD and roundtables.
 In addition, a fifteen minutes’ introduction for awareness about Code of Ethics and the investigative and discipline process for each new group of students is organized on an ongoing basis.

-SCAAK reports that in general it promotes awareness of I&D through continuing professional development programming, its webpage, seminars, and communicates the consequences of non-compliance.
+SCAAK reports that in general it promotes awareness of I&D through continuing professional development its webpage, seminars, and communicates the consequences of non-compliance.

-To date, the 2023 version of IFRSs and 2015 IFRS for SMEs as translated in Albanian are approved by the Kosovo Council for Financial Reporting (KCFR) and are being applied in the jurisdiction.
 SCAAK actively promoted the revision of the corporate financial reporting framework in the jurisdiction to account for public interest considerations.
 As part of these efforts, it established a dialogue and worked closely with the KCFR to assist the Corporate Financial Law Working Group to make changes in the scope and applicability of IFRSs in Kosovo.
-The institute introduced a concept of a public interest entity, recommended appropriate accounting framework for non-public interest entities, and translated and disseminated the IFRS for SMEs, which have been applicable since 2015.
+The association introduced a concept of a public interest entity, recommended appropriate accounting framework for non-public interest entities, and translated and disseminated the IFRS for SMEs, which have been applicable since 2015.

 Having progressed with the adoption of standards, SCAAK indicates that it supports its members with implementation by maintaining and updating its continuing professional development (CPD) and educational programs to ensure that the latest IASB pronouncements are included.